EduardoKenji/user-manager-demo/backend/README.md

-# Instructions - How to create a PostgreSQL database instance in Amazon RDS:
+# Instructions - How to create a PostgreSQL database instance in Amazon RDS and setup the env.properties file:

 1) Log into the AWS console, navigate to the "RDS" => Databases section and click on the "Create Database" button